Coconut Oil for Alzheimer’s and Dementia: The Evidence

 • obesity

-Trans fat consumption has even been linked to significantly increased risk of death
+Trans fat consumption has even been linked to a significantly increased risk of death

 There are many foods that contain fats that are actually good for the brain, including avocados, nuts, fatty cold-water fish, and olive oil.